binerogroup/documentation/storage/object-storage/storage-policy.rst

 ------------

-This storage policy is classified as general purpose and its intended use-case is storing large objects that are frequently requested (for instance video or audio material for a website).
+This storage policy is classified as general purpose and its intended use-case is storing large objects that are frequently requested (for example video or audio material for a website).

 This solution uses three-way replication (meaning each object is stored 3 times on different disks in different servers).
 The :doc:`storage media <../storage-types>` is HDD.